pasekji/bi-eha/imgur-bug-bounty.md

 ![SQLi payload render output](https://i.imgur.com/zFon9yT.png)
 - When the automated proccess is not possible, lets try to test some SQLi querries manually.
 - There is no sign of SQLi injectability after testing each and every querry from above manully.
+- We analyzed each and every response from above and have not found anything suspicious.
 ![SQLi manual testing](https://i.imgur.com/4Xn0h9s.png)
 - **Imgur is durable to SQLi via search function and login/register forms.**